-Prerequisite: FISC 101 Principles of Emergency Services or Instructor Approval.
+Prerequisite: FISC 101 or Instructor Approval.

 FISC 220: Fire Protection Hydraulics and Water Supply (3)

 Provides a foundation of theoretical knowledge in order to understand the principles of the use of water in fire protection and to apply hydraulic principles to analyze and to solve water supply problems.